 Grace Wang

-In my spare time, I spend my time drawing, performing with my A cappella group, and exploring ways to enjoy life creatively.
-My special skills include dying inside when keeping up with Beethoven rhythms performing in my Choir but enjoying it, skateboarding, and getting free sake from bars in Japan.
+I spend my spare time drawing, performing with my choir, and exploring ways to enjoy life creatively.
+My special skills include skateboarding, making zines, and socializing with local bar owners for free sake in Japan.

 Research Projects